Peter K. Chan

 I received a Master of Science in Law in 2019, from Northwestern Pritzker School of Law, and a Master of Science in Computer Science in 2024, from Northwestern University McCormick School of Engineering.

-I had legal internship experience at the Law Office of the Cook County Public Defender and judicial externship experience at the Cook County Chancery Court.
-I also served as legal research assistant for Prof. Paul Gowder for his book The Networked Leviathan.
+I have legal internship experience at the Law Office of the Cook County Public Defender, judicial externship experience at the Cook County Chancery Court, served as legal research assistant for Prof. Paul Gowder for his book The Networked Leviathan, and worked as an IP legal intern in the Intellectual Property Practice Group at Nixon Peabody LLP.

 Prior to graduate study, I was an entrepreneur and a software engineer.
 I interned at a tech startup and later founded a successful travel software company.